Mu-Sigma/muHVT/README.md

 The creation of a predictive set of maps involves three steps -

-1. **Compress:** Compress the dataset using a percentage compression rate and a quantization threshold
+1. **Compress:** Compress the dataset using a percentage compression rate and a quantization threshold using the HVT()
-2. **Remove outlier cells:** Manually identify and remove the outlier cells from the dataset using the removeOutliers function
+2. **Remove outlier cells:** Manually identify and remove the outlier cells from the dataset using the removeOutliers()
-3. **Predict based on a predictive set of maps:** Using the mlayerHVT function
+3. **Predict based on a predictive set of maps:** Using the mlayerHVT()

 Let us try to understand the steps with the help of the diagram below -